caelunshun/riposte/backend/architecture.md

 of streams is allowed; the purpose of using multiple streams is to improve performance when packets don't need to be received in the same order they were sent.

+All QUIC streams should be unidirectional.
+The backend ignores all bidirectional streams opened by clients.

 Clients can connect to a game server in two ways:
 1. Using the backend service as a proxy.
 The client sends the `JoinGame` gRPC request, which returns a session ID.
 It then connects to the backend via QUIC and opens a single stream,